LeanneCodes/spellbound/README.md

 ---
 ## 🎨 Design

-The design was mostly inspired by Nick Buturishvili.
+The design was mostly inspired by, The New York Times, Waterstones and Nick Buturishvili.

 A link to the original design is [here](https://dribbble.com/shots/20816339-Book-Web-Store).

 ---